Volumes

 Volume commits and reloads

-Unlike a networked filesystem, you need to explicitly reload the Volume to see
+Unlike a normal filesystem, you need to explicitly reload the Volume to see

 changes made since it was first mounted.
 This reload is handled by invoking the